Mike Abell, Professional Civil Engineer

 Gather Engineering Quotes

 Engineering design fees can range anywhere from $5,000 to $20,000, depending on the scope and complexity of the retrofit.

-Gather a few quotes to review your options for pricing.
+Gather a few quotes to review your options.

 Hire an Engineer